E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

   Example from VOTCA:
   csg_map --top topol.tpr --cg cg_mapping_scheme --hybrid --trj conf.gro --out conf_hybrid.gro

 Of course, if you want to use this configuration in a MD simulation you have to adjust the force field (see example file: *spc.adress.itp*).
-You have to define a virtual side:
+You have to define a virtual site:

 ::

   [ virtual_sites3 ]
   ; Site from funct a d
-  ; atom depedencies func     a            b
+  ; atom dependencies func     a            b
      4      1 2 3     1    0.05595E+00 0.05595E+00

 The next step is to adjust the status of the CG particle in the topology file (in our example: *topol.top*) from *A* for *atom* to *V* as *virtual particle*.
 And of course insert the new force field.